stargate/stargate-grpc-node-client/README.md

 Individual values from queries will be returned as a `Value` object.
 These objects have boolean `hasX()` methods, where X is the possible type of a value.

 There are corresponding `getX()` methods on the `Value` type that will return the value, if present.
-If the value does not represent type X, calling `getX()` will not return an error.
+If the value does not represent type X, calling `getX()` will not throw an error.
 You'll get `undefined` or another falsy value based on the expected data type.

 ```typescript
 const firstValueInRow = row.getValuesList()[0]; // Assume we know this is a string